-Transfer firmware from MMC into CPU
+Transfer firmware from memory card into CPU

 - Switch the operating mode switch of your CPU in position STOP.
 Turn off the voltage supply.
-Plug the MMC with the firmware files into the CPU.
-Please take care of the correct plug-in direction of the MMC.
+Plug the memory card with the firmware files into the CPU.
+Please take care of the correct plug-in direction of the memory card.
 Turn on the voltage supply. - 2.
-After a short boot-up time, the alternate blinking of the LEDs SF and FC shows that at least a more current firmware file was found on the MMC. - 3.
-You start the transfer of the firmware as soon as you tip the operating mode switch downwards to MRES within 10s. - During the update process, the LEDs SF and FC are alternately blinking and MC LED is on.
+After a short boot-up time, the alternate blinking of the LEDs SF and FC shows that at least a more current firmware file was found on the memory card. - You start the transfer of the firmware as soon as you tip the operating mode switch downwards to MR within 10s. - During the update process, the LEDs SF and FC are alternately blinking and MC LED is on.
 This may last several minutes. - 5.
 The update is successful finished when the LEDs PW, ST, SF, FC and MC are on.
-If they are blinking fast, an error occurred.
+If they are blinking fast, an error occurred. - Turn Power OFF and ON.
+Now it is checked by the CPU, whether further current firmware versions are available at the memory card.
+If so, again the LEDs SF and FC flash after a short start-up period.
+Continue with point 3. - ⇒ If the LEDs do not flash, the firmware update is ready.
+Now a factory reset should be executed.
+After that the CPU is ready for duty.

-Reset to factory setting
+Reset to factory settings